Brobin/drf-generators/README.rst

 This is not intended to give you a production quality API.
 It was intended to jumpstart your development and save you from writing the same code over and over for each model.

+Compatible with Django >= 1.7 and Django Rest Framework 3.1.0

 ---------------

 |python| |pypi|